lowleveldesign/process-governor/README.md

   -h, --help                 Show this message and exit -?
 Show this message and exit
 ```

-Procgov requires .NET 4.6.2 to run.

-**REMEMBER to always use procgov with the same bitness as your application.**

 You may set limits on a newly created process or on an already running one.
 To **attach to a process** use the **-p|--pid** switch, eg. `procgov --maxmem 40M --pid 1234`.
 To **start a new process** with the limits applied, just pass the process image path and its arguments as procgov arguments, eg. `procgov --maxmem 40M c:\temp\test.exe arg1 arg2"`.